 - Remember that the minimum requirement to get a game tested at Protospiel Online is to build one prototype in one supported platform.
 Only build multiple prototypes or multiple versions of the same prototype in different platforms if you can find time and energy for this.

 - Don’t let perfect be the enemy of playtest-ready.

 - Consider using one of our recommended resources, including some done-for-you options, to speed up the process.

-- Learn the procedure for mass-uploading assets from TTS mods into TTP.
+- Learn the procedure for mass-uploading assets from TTS mods into TTP through the TTP knowledge base or our YouTube tutorial video.
 While this does not include table setups or scripts, it’s still a time-saving feature worth using where possible.

 - Come as a playtester for your first visit to practice playing in new platforms before learning how to build in them.